 apt-cache command.
 In the below example, I am checking which of the installed packages depends on Python 3.8.

 apt-cache rdepends python3.8

 - First, check the current default version using the below command from the terminal.

 update-alternativesto create symbolic links to python3

 sudo update-alternatives --install /usr/bin/python3 python3 /usr/bin/python3.10 2

-- And choose which one to use as Python3 via command:
+- And choose which one to use as Python3 via the command:

 sudo update-alternatives --config python3

 That’s all for the steps.
 Now you can start using the latest Python in your current Ubuntu version for your work/study.
-At any given time, you switch over to the stock version using the above commands and by changing the version numbers.
+You switch over to the stock version using the above commands and changing the version numbers at any given time.